Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/Data_Sharing_and_Distribution.md

 ## API-Based Sharing

+APIs are the backbone of modern applications, acting as the bridge between client applications and backend servers.

+Among the many API design choices, REST and GraphQL have emerged as two dominant approaches.

+Both offer powerful ways to retrieve and manipulate data, but they are built on fundamentally different philosophies.

 - **Authentication and Authorization**: Use OAuth2 or similar protocols to secure API access.
 Implement role-based access control (RBAC) to restrict data access based on user roles.
 - **Rate Limiting and Throttling**: Implement rate limiting and throttling to prevent abuse and ensure fair usage of APIs.
 - **Data Transformation**: Provide options for data transformation (e.g., filtering, aggregation) to deliver only the necessary data to consumers.